Getting started

 sq

-does not support implicit authentication: It's not enough to just import a certificate (aka public key) to use it.
-You have to authenticate the User IDs in it beforehand - declaring a "trust relationship".
+does not support implicit authentication; it's not enough to just import a certificate (aka public key) to use it.
+The User IDs must first be authenticated, which declares a "trust relationship" with the imported certificates.

 These relationships are managed within the PKI.
-You can think of it as your local Web of Trust.
+You can think of this as your local Web of Trust.

 Structure of the interface

-is split into categories.
-Related functionality is located in the same category, sometimes even in subcategories.
+are split into categories.
+Related functions are located in the same category, sometimes even in subcategories.

-- download Download and authenticate a file in one go
+Download and authenticate a file in one go.inspect

-- inspect Inspect data, like file(1).
-Works on files, but also on objects in the different stores like certificates or keys.
+.
+Works on files, but also on objects in the different stores like certificates or keys.cert

-- cert Manage certificates.
-Import, export, list and the like.
+Manage certificates.
+Import, export, list and the like.key

-- key Manage keys.
-Generating, revoking, listing, import/export, updating metadata like expiry date and more.
+Manage keys.
+Generating, revoking, listing, import/export, updating metadata like expiry date and more.pki

-- pki This is where your "trust management" lives.
-Authenticating, lookup, trust paths and amounts and more.
+This is where your "trust management" lives.
+Authenticating, lookup, trust paths and amounts and more.network

-- keyring Manage collections of keys or certs in files
+Manage collections of keys or certs in files.packet

-- help Print this message or the help of the given subcommand(s)
+Print this message or the help of the given subcommand(s).

 For example, you can list your keys with: